alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

 );
 ```

-This function is why `state` is an object, even though it only has a single value.
+You may have wondered why the `state` is an object, and not a single value like `const progress = 0`.

-If we passed a primitive value like `const progress = 0` to `tl.add()`, JavaScript would pass it by value, and any changes wouldn't be visible to the `updateSwoop()` function.
+If we passed a numeric value to `tl.add()`, JavaScript would pass it by value, and any changes wouldn't be visible to the `updateSwoop()` function.
 By wrapping the `progress` value in an object, JavaScript will pass by reference instead, so changes made inside `tl.add()` will be visible when `updateSwoop()` is called.

-So now we can animate our swoop, as if it was a brush stroke.
+Now we can animate our swoop, as if it was a brush stroke.
 There's one final piece: how do we start the animation?

 [setTimeout]: https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout